dialoguemd/covid-19/README.md

 - Create a pull request describing your changes
 Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.

+## Content structure
+The structure of this project is based on the following concepts:
+- The chatbot is composed of *steps*.
+Steps are chained.
+Each step specifies the next step.
+A step with a question (eg. "dDo you have fever?" is followed by a step with a set of options (eg. Yes or No).
+The user selects an option and the system records a new *fact* (eg. Fever:Yes).
+- All facts are used as input to the rules engine.
+The *rules* are used to classify the set of facts into *classes*.
+For example, if there is a rule that states that if the facts include Fever:Yes, then this set of facts must be classified as "high-risk".
+- Each *class* represents a set of *content files*.
+Each class has it's own subdirectory under `src/content` directory.
+A content file is a Markdown file that has a title, body and a source.
+A file name of the content file must be in the form `filename.{language-code}.md`.

 ## How add new content
 The content served to uses is stored in text files in `https://github.com/dialoguemd/covid-19/tree/master/src/content`.